Instructions for Transferring Permanent Records to University Archives

 - We will confirm the receipt of your transmittal request via e-mail or phone and will mail you a memo that describes the delivery process.

 - We will send you a hard-copy memo describing the delivery process including labels to affix to the boxes.
 Place the labels on the front of the box (narrow side) so that it corresponds with the direction of the folders inside.
 University Archives assigns each shipment of records an accession number.
 The accession number for the transmittal will be printed on each label you receive, and the box numbers printed on the labels correspond to the box numbers on the submitted box/folder list.
 Please record the accession number on your copy of the transmittal for your records.
 When attaching the labels to the boxes, make sure the correct box numbers are put on the correct boxes.
 If the box numbers do not match the box/folder list you submitted, SCUA will have difficulty retrieving records for you if you need them later.

-- When your boxes are labeled and ready for transfer, please respond to the memo to schedule a delivery appointment at the Baker Downtown Center storage facility (directions).
-Baker Downtown Center is not a permanently staffed facility so we will provide a range of dates and times that you can choose from for delivery.
-When it's time to make your delivery, someone from your office may bring the boxes to Baker Downtown Center themselves, or you may request Facilities Services to pick up and deliver the boxes for you.
+When your boxes are labeled and ready for transfer, please coordinate with the Accessioning and Processing Archivist (contact information on the memo) to schedule a delivery appointment either at Knight Library, or at the Baker Downtown Center storage facility.
+We will provide a range of dates and times that you can choose from for delivery.
+When it's time to make your delivery, someone from your office may deliver the boxes themselves, or you may request Facilities Services to pick up and deliver the boxes for you.
 Please make sure you coordinate with staff before the boxes are to arrive.
 If permanent staff is not at Baker to accept the boxes, they will be returned to the office.